Woman accused of carjacking NC State student at gunpoint arrested after high-speed chase

-RALEIGH (WTVD) -- The woman accused of carjacking an NC State student at gunpoint led police on a high-speed chase before being arrested Wednesday night.
+RALEIGH, N.C.
+(WTVD) -- The armed woman accused of carjacking an NC State student with what turned out to be a BB gun led police on a high-speed chase before being arrested Wednesday night.

 Investigators said it all started with a carjacking at Wolf Village Apartments off Gorman Street on Tuesday night.
 Porter reportedly used a gun to steal a 2008 red Jeep Liberty from an NC State student.